 By learning patterns, you’re forced to know the scale at a deeper level, and be familiar with the scale as whole.

-Everything up until this point has been aimed towards actually playing scales.
+Everything up until this point has been aimed towards playing and learning scales.
 This is for a good reason.
 Scales are a lot easier to understand if you can already play them.
 Just like other things on the guitar, such as chords, I always encourage students to play scales and then start exploring how they’re used, rather than getting to bogged down in theory and not actually doing any playing.

 That being said, it’s important to explore and understand the purpose of scales.
 Why do we learn scales?